Malt raises $97M at a $489M valuation for its freelance marketplace for developers – TechCrunch

 “The most important thing is that we are a very open marketplace, an Airbnb-style search marketplace,” he said.
 “It’s all really based on our search engine.
 In a market that is very opaque, where offline and online players [those connecting technical workers with jobs] are protecting their bases, we have opened the information.”
 It also provides payment services and advanced solutions for some of its customers once people are engaged, he added.

-“Freelancer” is a pretty loaded term in the tech world today — it could mean anything from a gig worker delivering food, driving you around or cleaning a house, from the plethora of people who work on fixed-term contracts, and soemtimes the implications are not great.
+“Freelancer” is a pretty loaded term in the tech world today — it could mean anything from a gig worker delivering food, driving you around or cleaning a house, from the plethora of people who work on fixed-term contracts, and sometimes the implications are not great.
 Critics will say companies lean on the freelancer model in order to skirt around having to provide extensive benefits to those doing the jobs.

 Malt is working in a somewhat different area, focusing on a gap in the market that has been around for a long while, finding people with specific, valued technical skills to fill in for project-based work, but has often been a tough one to crack for employers, Huguet said.